In this article, you will learn everything you need to know about Blanc de Blanc Champagne wine.

 Blanc de Blanc vs. Blanc de Noir: key differences

-Blanc de Blanc is made from white grapes like Chardonnay, while Blanc de Noir is made only from black grapes, such as Pinot Noir or Pinot Meunier.
+Blanc de Blanc Champagne is made only from white grapes like Chardonnay, while Blanc de Noir is made only from black grapes, such as Pinot Noir or Pinot Meunier.

-Blanc de Blanc is light and citrusy, while Blanc de Noir has a fuller body and flavors of red fruit or spice.
+Blanc de Blanc is light and citrusy, while Blanc de Noir has a fuller body and flavors of red fruits and sometimes spices.

 Aging potential of Blanc de Blanc Champagne